qubigo/qubigo.github.io/index.md

 points.
 With just 27 moves to victory, Qubigo is a game that requires a sharp mind and calculated risk-taking.

-The desktop version is now for sale, made in Amsterdam by our founders Rob and Anton.
+The desktop game is now for sale in 2 versions, made in Amsterdam by our founders Rob and Anton.

 <div class="image-row">
     <img src="images/cube_gesloten_bw.png?0.3.3" alt="">